|ST JOHN'S WOOD

-Go along the south side of the
+Go along the south side of

-the newly refurbished Landmark Hotel
+and the newly refurbished Landmark Hotel

 Marylebone Station is served by Bakerloo and main/surbuban lines and has places for refreshments & toilet facilities.
 It was built in 1899 by H W Braddock for the Great Central Railway on the Portman Nursery site.
 An M&S Foodstore occupies the old wood-panelled ticket office.There are some old photographs on display at the side exit into Harewood Street and there are attractive new buildings behind the station.